Daniel-Chin/WhereDitGo/readme.md

 ## Discussion
 * Why don't I use POST for `add`?
 Because POST involves content encoding...
 Nah.
+* Why not have batch `get` to save to request-response cycles?
+Because content-length cannot be determined in advance.

 '''
 Tag autofill amount